Apply for funding

 The Application Pack

 To apply for funding check out the application information below.
-The information booklet has helpful tips on filling out your application.
+The information pack has helpful tips on filling out your application.
 The example application shows the type of information we need and a blank application is available for you to print out and submit.
 You can also use our electronic application form.
 See below for details on how to use this form.

 We recommend downloading and reading all documents.